 It’s a popular option for those who have already lived aboard and developed an idea for a custom-made boat layout that better suits their needs.
 It’s also a great way for DIYers to save some cash.

-Below you’ll find everything you need to consider before crafting the interior of your floating home, from sailaway narrowboat options to average fit-out costs.
+Below you’ll find everything you need to consider before crafting the interior of your floating home, from fitting out a sailaway narrowboat to average fit-out costs.

 Checklist for fitting out a narrowboat